aloksharma2/HR-Analytics/README.md

 Step 4 : Let try to start connecting Rstudio & Github repositories for version control

 On RStudio:

 1. Start new project on RStudio
 2. Create a New Project in RStudio (Not new script)
 3. Use Git/SVN to save versions on Github and put the "URL" from Github, which are creating below

 On Github:

 4. Create a new repository and setup a 'NAME' of repository
-5. click on newly created repository and follow
+5. click on newly created repository
-6.
+6. Go to Clone or Download -> Clone with HTTPS -> copy the URL

+7. Paste the copied URL 3rd point

+You are ready to go and for more follow the youtube link given above.

+***ALOK Sharma***